deyanslavkov/revius/docs/architecture.md

 2. Core converts absolute → repo-relative paths before storing in DB.
 3. Ignore matching always uses repo-relative paths.
 4. .rvs directory is excluded automatically.
-5. FS module provides canonicalization/normalization utilities.
+5. FS module provides canonicalization/normalization and other path and filesystem utilities.
 6. FS module provides paths for the various things, so no hardcoding in other parts of the file.

 ## Configuration system